Installing memcached plugin for MySQL5.6

 Note

-Now, if you make a mistake in the steps from here, you will get stuck.
+Now, if you make a mistake in the procedure from here on, you'll run into problems.

-There is a bug reported in MySQL 5.6.
+That's because there's a bug that has been reported in MySQL 5.6.

 mysql> show databases; mysql> create database test;